shaoguangleo/difx-whole-repo/master_tags/DiFX-2.5.3/sites/Haystack/ehtc/Readme-Cycle5.txt

 # once per trak, not per band, set up for polconvert data
 # from the mirror after consultation with the other correlator
+# $hays is used here on the assumption that the tarballs appear there
+# first but it could as well be $bonn if it starts there.
+Either way
+# both correlators should unpack the same QA2 tarballs.
 [ -d $hays/$exp ] || mkdir $hays/$exp
 [ -d $hays/$exp/$exp-$vers ] || mkdir $hays/$exp/$exp-$vers
 [ -d $hays/$exp/$exp-$vers/qa2 ] || mkdir $hays/$exp/$exp-$vers/qa2